richafnu/Viva/Viva/glint/setup/custom-question-benchmark.md

 Viva Glint Admins can map custom survey questions to benchmarks from the Question Library or from the Questions section of a survey program.
 Link custom or duplicated standard questions to benchmark suites.

 > [!CAUTION]
-> To pull the correct benchmark information into reports, [re-approve](preview-manage-enable-engage-programs.md#approve-a-program) all survey programs that use the question with an added or updated benchmark mapping.
+> To pull the correct benchmark information into reports, [reapprove](preview-manage-enable-engage-programs.md#approve-a-program) all survey programs that use the question with an added or updated benchmark mapping.
 To view which survey programs use a question, go to the **Question Library**, select the question, and select the **Associated Programs tab**.

 ### Link a question in the Question Library

 > [!NOTE]
-> Organizations migrating from LinkedIn Glint to Viva Glint may have hardcoded benchmark values for custom questions and see a "!Benchmark" tag.
+> Organizations migrating from LinkedIn Glint to Viva Glint can have hardcoded benchmark values for custom questions and see a **!Benchmark** tag.
 Use these steps to link eligible custom questions to Viva Glint standard question benchmarks to use automatic benchmarking.

 To map a custom question to a benchmark suite in the Question Library:

 1. From the admin dashboard, select Configuration then choose Question Library in the Surveys section.
 2. For users in a migrated organization:
     1. At the top of the page, a banner indicates how many questions aren't associated with a benchmark.
 Switch on the Show only warnings setting to filter to these questions.
-    2. Select a question with the "!Benchmark" tag.
+    2. Select a question with the **!Benchmark** tag.
-3. Next, for migrated or non-migrated organizations, in the question edit pane that appears, go to the Benchmark field.
+3. Next, for migrated or nonmigrated organizations, in the question edit pane that appears, go to the Benchmark field.
 4. Search for and select a Viva Glint standard question to apply its benchmark to your comparable, custom question.
 5. Select Save Changes at the top of the edit pane.